k-yle/iD/ARCHITECTURE.md

 ##### `private_data`

 An email address, phone number, or fax number is present on a residential feature that isn't also tagged as a POI.

+##### `relation`

+A relation does not match its schema.
+For example, if:
+ - Some relation members have invalid geometry
+ - Some relation members have invalid tags
+ - Some relation members have an invalid role
+ - There are duplicate relation members
+ - There are not enough or too many members with a certain role

 ##### `suspicious_name`